cmelchior/jervis-ffb/docs/game-flow.md

   - [ ] Biased Referee
     - [ ] Biased Referee
     - [ ] How many others(???)
-- [ ] Roll on Prayers to Nuffle Table
+- [ ] Roll on Prayers to Nuffle Table (also test duplicates across teams)
   - [ ] Treacherous Trapdoor
   - [x] Friends with the Ref
   - [x] Stiletto